-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? the Out-of-Pocket Limit?
-Does the Annual Deductible Apply?
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Coinsurance or Both.
+Administrator identifies.
+Limited to 120 visits per calendar year.
+Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Network Yes Yes Does the Annual Deductible Apply?
 Network Yes Yes